hugOchary/reinforcement_learning/README.md

 # Mouse trap game intermediate

 ```
-Know the lever generates food on a random cell
+Now the lever generates food on a random cell
 ```